VevoxDigital/eve-gate/README.md

 ## Contributing
 While we are happy to take community contributions to EVE Gate, there are a few guidelines we ask you follow.
-- Work from branch `dev`.
+- Work from branch `master`.
 We won't be able to merge your changes otherwise.
 - Maintain the current code style of EVE Gate.
+CodeClimate should give you a B or better.
 - Be aware that all code you submit to EVE Gate belongs to EVE Gate after the request is merged.

 ## Legal